Education and Schools in Hong Kong

 Public schools in Hong Kong are fully funded by the government and offer free education to all children.
 The government has implemented language and cultural support programmes for non-Chinese-speaking children, which can be a great help to children young enough to pick up the language quickly.
 However, for older children, this can still be a difficult path.

 Families in Hong Kong for the long haul may benefit from the cultural integration local schools offer – however, most expats opt for international schools instead, particularly those on a limited-term assignment.

 International schools in Hong Kong

-There is a large number of international schools in Hong Kong which teach the curriculum of their founding country or other internationally recognised programmes like the International Baccalaureate.
-The American and British curricula are taught by many international schools but other countries are also represented, such as Canada, France and Germany.
+There is a large number of international schools in Hong Kong which teach the curriculum of their founding country or other internationally recognised programmes such as the International Baccalaureate.
+The American and British curricula are taught by many international schools, but other countries are also represented, such as Canada, France and Germany.